-- (A) Members of the board and Executive Committee should understand that, by virtue of their role in the organization, they will generally be perceived by the public to be representing NCACPA when making public statements concerning association matters and should govern themselves accordingly. - (B) The Board of Directors, as a body, may direct the distribution of documents and information or make statements on behalf of NCACPA at any time. - (C) The Executive Committee, as a body, may make or authorize a statement on behalf of NCACPA when critical timing or other conditions make it impractical to await action by the bard of directors.
-Such statements should only be made when it is felt that it will be in the best interests of the profession and that there is a very high probability that it will be ratified by subsequent action of the board. - (D) The Executive Committee may release documents or other information in the possession of the Association as it, or its designee, determines will further the goals and objectives of the Association. - (E) The Chair of the North Carolina Association of Certified Public Accountants, or his/her designee is deemed to be the official spokesperson of NCACPA.
+- (A) Members of the board and Executive Committee should understand that, by virtue of their role in the organization, they will generally be perceived by the public to be representing NCACPA when making public statements concerning association matters and should govern themselves accordingly. - (B) The Board of Directors, as a body, may direct the distribution of documents and information or make statements on behalf of NCACPA at any time. - (C) The Executive Committee, as a body, may make or authorize a statement on behalf of NCACPA when critical timing or other conditions make it impractical to await action by the Board of Directors.
+Such statements should only be made when it is felt that it will be in the best interests of the profession and that there is a very high probability that it will be ratified by subsequent action of the board.

+- (D) The Executive Committee may release documents or other information in the possession of the Association as it, or its designee, determines will further the goals and objectives of the Association. - (E) The Chair of the North Carolina Association of Certified Public Accountants, or his/her designee is deemed to be the official spokesperson of NCACPA.

-6.03 NCACPA committees and task forces
+6.03 NCACPA resource groups and task forces

-- (A) Chairpersons of NCACPA committees and task forces may speak on behalf of the Association only with respect to policies or matters which have been authorized by the Board of Directors or Executive Committee. - (B) NCACPA committees and task forces may issue statements to the public, governmental bodies, or other professional organizations only if authorized by the Board or Executive Committee. - (C) NCACPA is often asked to provide comments on exposure drafts of professional pronouncements and proposed changes to tax laws.
-In this regard, certain committees are authorized to respond to such requests on behalf of NCACPA, providing the development of the comments has been coordinated with the staff and has been authorized by the NCACPA Chief Executive Officer or Chief Operating Officer.
-Such a statement must indicate that the opinion expressed is that of the committee only.
-Those committees are limited to: Accounting and Attestation, Governmental Accounting & Auditing, Peer Review, Taxation, and any other committee or task force so authorized by either the Board of Directors or the Executive Committee. - (D) Written statements which express the policies, opinions, or official positions of NCACPA or a committee of the Association should be issued on an official NCACPA letterhead.
+- (A) Chairpersons of NCACPA resource groups and task forces may speak on behalf of the Association only with respect to policies or matters which have been authorized by the Board of Directors or Executive Committee. - (B) NCACPA resource groups and task forces may issue statements to the public, governmental bodies, or other professional organizations only if authorized by the Board or Executive Committee. - (C) NCACPA is often asked to provide comments on exposure drafts of professional pronouncements and proposed changes to laws.
+In this regard, certain resource groups are authorized to respond to such requests on behalf of NCACPA, providing the development of the comments has been coordinated with the staff and has been authorized by the NCACPA Chief Executive Officer or Chief Operating Officer.
+Such a statement must indicate that the opinion expressed is that of the resource group only.
+Those resource groups are limited to: Accounting and Attestation, Government Peer Review, Tax, Advocacy Advisory, and any other resource group or task force so authorized by either the Board of Directors or the Executive Committee. - (D) Written statements which express the policies, opinions, or official positions of NCACPA or a resource group of the Association should be issued on an official NCACPA letterhead.